 I then schedule my post, and make a note of when it will be published on my calendar so I can then share it to my social media platforms once it is published.
 Exciting, isn’t it?

-You can either schedule your posts to be shared on FB, IG, Twitter, Pinterest, etc on the day it will publish at one time (way to batch the social media promotion!!).
-I much prefer to wait until the post has been published, and then I share it to my social media platforms.
+You can schedule your posts to be shared on FB, IG, Twitter, Pinterest, etc on the day it will publish (way to batch the social media promotion!!).
+I much prefer to wait until the post has been published, and then I share it to each of my social media platforms.
 Whatever works best for you.
 Don’t forget to add it to some Pinterest group boards, that’s the best way to get it seen by lots of people!
 I like using BoardBooster for that, but Tailwind is great too!

 I’d love to know, have you tried blog batching yet?
 Or would you like to try it?